tstillwell/appengine_multiblog/README.md

 For an overview of this environment see http://cloud.google.com/appengine/docs/standard/python/runtime

-For more info about environment limitations, see the _Limitations_ section
+For more info about environment limitations, see `docs/limitations.md`

 If you want to customize / test the app before deploying, you will need to use the App Engine SDK which includes a local development server so you